 The microscopic mechanisms underlying enzymatic reactions often allow for the creation of more complex kinetic models than simple Michaelis-Menten kinetics.
 However, a more complex model, with more kinetic parameters, does not necessarily imply a more useful model.
 Instead, in the presence of uncertain data, it can lead to overfitting and unrealistically high certainty in the estimates.

-In figure 4 we show how the posterior estimates obtained using our Bayesian approach, can be used to compare different hypotheses for the reaction mechanism and associated kinetics of glucose-6-phosphate dehydrogenase (G6PDH) PEB’s.
+In figure 4 we show how the posterior estimates obtained using our Bayesian approach, can be used to compare different hypotheses for the reaction mechanism and associated kinetics of glucose-6-phosphate dehydrogenase (G6PDH) PEBs.
 From a set of experiments performed at varying experimental conditions (figure 4A), we propose a number of different hypotheses describing the suspected mechanism of product inhibition by NADH on the reaction rate (figure 4B).
 We also include a 0-hypothesis describing a mechanism where the formation of NADH has no inhibiting effect, although the inclusion of a 0-hypothesis is not necessary for using this methodology.

 We consider 3 modes of NADH inhibition: competitive inhibition of the NAD-binding site (H1), competitive inhibition of the G6P-binding site (H2), and cooperative non-competitive inhibition of the enzyme activity (H3).
 All four hypotheses result in posterior distributions that give well-defined parameter estimates (figure 4C), from which it is difficult to conclude the most likely hypothesis.
 Instead, because the experimental noise per experiment is estimated alongside the kinetic parameters, the zero-hypothesis yields unrealistically precise estimates, due to to the algorithm indicating that under the assumption that this hypothesis is true, one of the experiments included has to contain very large errors (see SI).
 The three hypotheses that do model the influence product-inhibition have similar precisions in their parameter estimates.

 To compare all hypotheses, and determine the most (and least) likely ones, we perform a Pareto Smoothed Importance Sampling Leave-one-out (PSIS-LOO) cross-validation directly from the posterior probability distributions32.
 This test efficiently determines the model that approximates the observed data best, while taking into consideration the complexity of the models (e.g. the number of kinetic parameters involved) to prevent overfitting.
-From this hypothesis comparison we can conclude that given the experiments performed up to this point, a cooperative non-competitive inhibition is the most likely product-inhibition mechanism occuring in the G6PDH PEB’s, although the other reaction mechanisms cannot yet be assumed out-of-question.
+From this hypothesis comparison we can conclude that given the experiments performed up to this point, a cooperative non-competitive inhibition is the most likely product-inhibition mechanism occuring in the G6PDH PEBs, although the other reaction mechanisms cannot yet be assumed out-of-question.
 Similarly, while the zero-hypothesis is likely not correct, a small chance exists that indeed one experiment does contain large experimental errors and is therefore unreliable.

 Comparing reaction mechanisms from a probabilistic perspective is a potentially powerful tool that can be used to make informed decisions about the next best experiments to perform when a lot of different mechanisms are under consideration.
 However, it is not a suitable method to make statements about the absolute truth of a hypothesis, as the test only check the predictive power of each hypothesis relative to all other hypotheses under consideration.
 If no correct reaction mechanism is included in the hypotheses, then it will also not be considered in the test.